petehare/petehare.github.io/_posts/2015-01-02-adding-obj-c-prefixes-to-swift-class-for-interoperability.markdown

 ---
 layout: post
-title: "Adding Obj-C Prefixes to Swift Class for Interoperability"
+title: "Adding Obj-C Prefix to a Swift Class for Interoperability"
 modified:
 categories:
 excerpt: Understanding how to use class prefixes with Swift classes in Objective C code.